The Synthetic Hilbert Additive Group Scheme: The Synthetic Hilbert Additive Group Scheme

 \subsection{The special fiber of the synthetic Hilbert additive group}

 We now study in closer detail the special fiber of the synthetic Hilbert additive group scheme.
-The main upshot is that the ``associated graded" stack $\bH^{\gr}_{\syn}$, which is a stack over $\gr\Spec(\bS^\syn)$, arises as the base change of the scheme $\mathsf{Ker}$ over $B\bG_m|_{\bZ}$.
+The main upshot is that the associated graded stack $\bH^{\gr}_{\syn}$, which is a stack over $\gr\Spec(\bS^\syn)$, arises as the base change of the scheme $\mathsf{Ker}$ over $B\bG_m|_{\bZ}$.
 However, this does not account for the group structure, which is twisted by the relation $\eta d = d^2$ in $\pi_*(\bS[S^1])$.
-Hence, while a lift of the additive formal group to $\gr^*_{\ev}(\bS)$, this is not the additive formal group itself.
+Hence, while the Cartier dual of $\bH^{\gr}_{\syn}$ is a lift of the additive formal group to $\gr^*_{\ev}(\bS)$, it is not the additive formal group itself.

 \begin{lemma} There is an equivalence

 of $\bE_\infty$-algebras in $\Mod_{\gr^*_{\ev}(\bS)}$. \end{lemma}

 \begin{proof} We already know that such an equivalence holds at the level of modules.
 Let $\delta \in \pi_{-1}(\gr^*_{\ev}(\bS)[-1](-1) )$ be the generator in homotopy of the graded spectrum $\gr^*_{\ev}(\bS)[-1](-1)$.
 By connectivity of $\gr^*_{\ev}(\bS)$, this will square to zero.
 Thus we may define an $\bE_\infty$-algebra map